Tevinthuku/concurrent-mode-todos-list/README.md

-# relay-with-suspense-todos-list
+# relay-with-suspense-todos-list 🧪 ⚠️

-This is an experimental repository which leverages the new react Suspense.
+This is an experimental repository which leverages the new react concurent mode.

 ## Workspaces